jnozzi/cocoadev.com/markdown/HTTPFileUploadSample.md

 ----

 I just used your sample to great success, thankyou very much.
 However I needed to make a few tweaks to make it compile.
 The ASSET and LOG functions weren't working, so I commented them all out, and the #define markings you made for them.
 I'm not sure why they weren't but the code would compile and run fine afterwards.
-You might also want to add a bool flag to the General/UELUploader initWithURL: method to signal for compression - just for convenience.
+You might also want to add a bool flag to the UELUploader initWithURL: method to signal for compression - just for convenience.
 It is also authentication compatible, just add the name:password to the URL.

-General/Uploader alloc] initWithURL:[NSURL [[URLWithString:@"http://name:password@my-server.com/uploader.php" ...
+Uploader alloc] initWithURL:[NSURL [[URLWithString:@"http://name:password@my-server.com/uploader.php" ...

 ----